João Ramalho (municipality)

-João Ramalho is a municipality in the state of São Paulo in Brazil.
+João Ramalho (/ʒu'aʊn rə'mɑːljoʊ/ zhoo-OWN-_-rə-MAH-lyoh; /pt/) is a municipality in the state of São Paulo in Brazil.
 The population is 4,551 (2020 est.) in an area of 416 km^{2}.
 The elevation is 551 m.
 It is named after the Portuguese explorer João Ramalho (1493–1580).

 Media

 In telecommunications, the city was served by Telecomunicações de São Paulo.
 In July 1998, this company was acquired by Telefónica, which adopted the Vivo brand in 2012.
 The company is currently an operator of cell phones, fixed lines, internet (fiber optics/4G) and television (satellite and cable).

 Religion

 Christianity is present in the city as follows:

 Catholic Church

 The Catholic church in the municipality is part of the Roman Catholic Diocese of Assis.

 Protestant Church

 The most diverse evangelical beliefs are present in the city, mainly Pentecostal, including the Assemblies of God in Brazil (the largest evangelical church in the country), Christian Congregation in Brazil, among others.
 These denominations are growing more and more throughout Brazil.